JustCh3cco-19/telegram-bot/README.md

 - /marketcap - sends the market cap of the stocks wrote in the code with yfinance library;
 - /stocks - sends the price of the stocks wrote in the code with yfinance library.

 To run the bot, you must put your token generated from BotFather through Telegram in the .env file and it works!
+Plus install the requirements.txt file with the command pip install -r requirements.txt